KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

     }

     @Tab("Wide Area Network (WAN)") {
-        - A network of computing devices covering a large-scale geographical area, typically across multiple geo- graphical locations.
+        - A network of computing devices covering a large-scale geographical area, typically across multiple geographical locations.
         - A WAN generally consists of multiple smaller networks such as LANs or MANs.
         - A WAN is not limited to a single geographical location and can span long distances via long-range transmission media such as telephone lines, fibre optic cables or satellite links.